-In an effort to make lasting, impactful change, we’re continuing our commitment to becoming an anti-racist organization that promotes diversity, equity, and inclusion in our community and industry.
+In an effort to make lasting, impactful change, Eddie Bauer is continuing its commitment to be an organization that promotes diversity, equity, and inclusion in our community and industry.

 • Instituted an internal committee of Eddie Bauer associates to gather, discuss, and recommend courses of action that the brand can take to move forward on issues of Diversity, Equity, and Inclusion.
-This will include associates from all parts of the business, including our corporate headquarters, our store and distribution center associates and members of our Guide, Athlete and Leader team.
-The deliverables for the committee will be specific recommendations for Eddie Bauer to implement in order to effect change.
-This committee will focus on three key initiatives immediately, including:
+The Be the Change Committee is comprised of associates from all parts of the business, including our corporate headquarters, our store and distribution center associates and members of our Guide, Athlete and Leader team.
+The committee is currently focusing on three key initiatives including:

 • Diversifying the Eddie Bauer workforce – making sure job opportunities at our company are broadcasted further and available to all, that we are more expansive in our recruiting efforts, and that ALL candidates get a fair shot at those opportunities.